 They have very few close relationships with others.
 They tend to have more superficial friendships and they desire to be completely independent from other people.

-They use humor as a self-defensive mechanism when situations might become too emotional.
+They use humour as a self-defensive mechanism when situations might become too emotional.
 Their fear is hidden behind smile and sarcasm.
 They tend to shame any display of emotions in others and return to the degree of connection they are comfortable with.

 The reasons why people develop this attachment style is found in early childhood.
 They associate emotions with pain.
 They usually grew up with present, but emotionally detached parents.

 People with fearful avoidant attachment style tend to fear both being too close and too distant from their partner.
 They combine the most challenging traits of both the anxious and avoidant attachment styles.

 They are unpredictable and over-whelmed by their own emotions.They have difficulties trusting their partner.
 They have a constant inner conflict between wanting intimacy and resisting it when it comes.